CHTC/tutorial-CHTC-AF3/README.md

 3. Create your submit file `inference_pipeline.sub`.
 You will need to edit the `MODEL_WEIGHT_PATH` **and** `gpus_minimum_memory`.
 You can specify additional parameters for the executable in the `arguments` attribute as needed.
 Refer to the [AlphaFold3 Data Pipeline Executable - Command-Line Options]() section above for available options.

     ```bash
+    # CHTC maintained container for AlphaFold3 as of December 2025
     container_image = file:///staging/groups/glbrc_alphafold/af3/alphafold3.minimal.22Jan2025.sif

     executable = inference_pipeline.sh